E18

 Possible Causes

-Loose NTC connector, intermittent break in sensor cable, sensor lead touching hot metal causing insulation damage, connector pins oxidized
+Loose NTC connector, intermittent break in the sensor cable, sensor lead touching hot metal causing insulation damage, connector pins oxidized.

 How to Fix / Troubleshooting